Sainz wins Singapore thriller as Red Bull run is broken

 And so Sainz won from Norris and Hamilton, Leclerc holding on to fourth while Verstappen stole fifth.

-The top 10 was filled by Pierre Gasly, Piastri, Perez, Liam Lawson and Kevin Magnussen.
+The top 10 was filled by Pierre Gasly, Piastri, Perez, Lawson and Kevin Magnussen.

 Join the discussion below in the Speedcafe.com comments section